arslanmusaddiq/1DT308-Introductory-Project/project-template.md

 ## Requirements

 The programming project should contain.
- * Pycom devices from two groups
+ * IoT device(s)
  * Additional hardware (For example sensors, buttons, LED's, Buzzers etc...)
  * Some cloud connection

  ## Deliverables

- Git repository link with git-history ( With at least one commit per group gathering ) You are to deliver everything needed to complete the project
+ Git repository link with git-history (With at least one commit per group gathering) You are to deliver everything needed to complete the project

  Project documentation on git in a /doc folder.
 Written in markdown.